TuringDisciple/Bus/README.md

                                      Author:Nashe Mncube/TuringDisciple

 ### Introduction
 BUS is a fully functional parser combinator library written in a Ocaml.
 It exists not to replace current parser libraries, but rather to act as a toy parser library for the curious and learning.
-Relatively small, bus uses advanced concepts in functional programming, which are easily accessible to a learner of functional languages who may not know, or may want to see to see these concepts in action.
+Relatively small, bus uses advanced concepts in functional programming, which are easily accessible to a learner of functional languages who may not know these concepts, or may want to see these concepts in action.

 ### How does it work?
 The best way to illustrate how this library works is via an example.
 Suppose that I define a simple language as such which describes a simple language consisting of expressions which can be added, and subtracted.

       <expr>  := ("+"|"-") <term> ( ("+"|"-") <term> )*
       <term>  := ("0"|"1"|"2"|"3"|"4"|"5"|"6"|"7"|"8"|"9")+

 For those not familiar with [Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), this is a way of representing context-free grammars. ***<expr>*** terms are made of one ***<term>*** or strings of ***<term>*** separated by plus and minus terms.
 Each ***<num>*** term is simply a string of one or more digits.